 The Committee provided for in Paragraph 2 shall review applications for reimbursement.
 If the Committee considers an application to have satisfied the conditions for reimbursement for film production, it shall provide the applicant with a pledge of reimbursement; otherwise, it shall reject the application.

 The following conditions shall be satisfied when an assessment is made of whether a portion of the production costs of a film or television programme shall be reimbursed:

-the subject of the film or television programme is not in violation of legislation on film inspection, prohibitions on violent films, or the provisions of the General Penal Code on pornography;
+- the subject of the film or television programme is not in violation of legislation on monitoring the access of children to films and computer games, or the provisions of the General Penal Code on pornography;

 Should there be a change in the estimated production costs (cf. Paragraph 1, Item (f)) after production commences, a new cost estimate shall be submitted to the Committee on Reimbursement for Film Production.